Physics & Experiment

-After over decade of work, for Brookhaven National Laboratory DOE's approval of CD-1 is an important milestone.
+For Brookhaven National Laboratory (BNL) DOE's approval of CD-1 is an important milestone after over decade of work.
 The initial construction for the beamline is to begin in 2015; CD-2 approval is expected in spring of 2016.
-The experiment is scheduled to begin taking data in 2023. (* Additional resources would allow placeing of the far detector
+Experiment is scheduled to begin taking data in 2023. ( Additional resources would allow placeing of the far detector

 underground in the first phase to improve accuracy of the

 *** Left Tabs provide additional informationn on LBNE